Exploring The Village at Mammoth in Summer

 Summer Events in The Village at Mammoth

-The Village Summer Jam at the Village at Mammoth has great food, great music and great times.
-A portion of the proceeds will go to the Mono Council of the Arts.
-Mono Arts Council’s mission is to facilitate and encourage art appreciation through education, advocacy and art-inspired programs and events.
+The Village Summer Jam Series at the Village at Mammoth has great food, great music and great times.

-Mammoth Jazz 2019 is all about refreshing, renewing and reinventing jazz in Mammoth Mammoth Lakes.
+Mammoth Jazzfest is all about refreshing, renewing and reinventing jazz in Mammoth Mammoth Lakes.
 Mammoth Jazzfest is a collaboration of contemporary, fusion, Latin and other genres of jazz music.
 Festival attendees will have an option to taste an array of wines from around the world at the Wine Walk.

 The VillageFest is a summer tradition in Mammoth Lakes.
 Enjoy a BBQ cook-off, music, outdoor bars, dancing and family fun.